Facts about Brown Hyena

 Five Interesting Facts

-In order to appear larger and more frightening during fights, brown hyenas would puff out their creamy neck ruff and lift their long brown mane.
+To appear larger and more frightening during fights, brown hyenas would puff out their creamy neck ruff and lift their long brown mane.
 During territorial disputes, these characteristics are frequently harmed or removed.

 This resourceful species is primarily a scavenger, although it will also consume desert melons and ostrich eggs.